nush16/T3A2-A/readme.md

 I require real-time information about my patients' status to optimize my workflow and provide timely care.
 I want the software to provide me with a clear and easily accessible overview of each patient's status, indicating whether they have checked-in, are currently waiting, or require attention.
 By having this visibility, I can efficiently prioritize my tasks, prepare for upcoming consultations, and address any urgent or time-sensitive cases promptly.
 This feature would enhance my ability to deliver efficient and patient-centered care, leading to better patient outcomes and satisfaction.

 I need easy access to patient information before their scheduled appointments to provide personalized and effective care.
-I want the software to allow me to review relevant medical records, including past diagnoses, treatment plans, medications, and any recent test results.
-This accessibility to comprehensive patient information would enable me to familiarize myself with their medical history, identify potential concerns or trends, and make informed decisions during the consultation.
+I want the software to allow me to review previous appointments.
+This accessibility to  patient information would enable me to familiarize myself with their medical history, identify potential concerns or trends, and make informed decisions during the consultation.
 By having this feature available, I can offer more personalized and efficient care, building stronger doctor-patient relationships and ensuring better continuity of care.

 ### *Laura Simmons - Profile*
 ![Laura Persona](doc/User_stories/Laura.jpg)